Two Sentenced in Pill Mill Case

 DALLAS — Two defendants who pleaded guilty to their roles in a pill mill operation they were involved in during parts of 2013-2014 have been sentenced.

-U.S. Attorney John Parker announced that Shane Barron, 27, of Austin, Texas, was sentenced today by U.S. District Judge Sidney A. Fitzwater to 37 months in federal prison, following his guilty plea in October 2015 to one count of unlawful use of a communication facility.
-Last Friday, January 22, co-defendant Tonya Sue Griggs, 34, of Dallas, was also sentenced by Judge Fitzwater to 37 months in federal prison.
-She pleaded guilty in August 2015 to the same offense.
+U.S. Attorney John Parker announced that Taneisha Nickerson, 29, of Dallas, Texas, was sentenced last week to 24 months in federal prison, following her guilty plea in August 2016 to one count of unlawful use of a communication device.
+Co-defendant Adrian Banks, 23, of Dallas, was also sentenced last week to 20 months in federal prison.
+He pleaded guilty in August 2016 to the same offense.

 # # #